jjaimwork/Boston-Dataset-Linear-Regression/README.md

 # Linear-Regression
-Pierian Data Chapter 11 of Linear Regression with my own take and EDA
+Regression with my own take and EDA

 # Summary